Leading U.S. States with Mandatory Sick Leave Policies

 Washington Paid Sick Leave Law

 Enacted in 2018, Washington's paid sick leave law requires employers to provide at least 1 hour of paid sick leave for every 40 hours worked.
+So, a full-time employee in Washington who works a standard full-time schedule of 40 hours per week can expect to earn 52 hours of paid sick leave annually.
 An expansion of sick leave protections is set to take effect starting January 1, 2025, ensuring that employees have adequate support during health crises.

 Oregon Paid Sick Leave Law